4ster/4_json/README.md

 # Prettify JSON

-[TODO.
-There will be project description]
+This script loads json file with a list of alcohol shops and prints it in human readable format.

 # Quickstart

-[TODO]

-Example of script launch on Linux, Python 3.5:
+Launch on Linux, Python 3.5:

 ```bash